 Red shrugs.
 “At some point, given enough time and pressure, maybe, maybe we’ll start seeing people classifying some pokemon with three types instead of two.
 But even if we do, I bet those types are still based on the current illogical, contradictory system.”

 “Think back to the fighting examples.
-Why is it acceptable to call some pokemon Fighting/Water, but others just Fighting, when we call every Flying pokemon that isn’t something else Flying/Normal?”
+Why is it acceptable to call some pokemon Fighting/Water, but others just Fighting, when we call nearly every Flying pokemon that isn’t something else Flying/Normal?”
+He looks at Blue as his friend opens his mouth.
+“And before you bring up rookidee, if it’s that good at fighting Fighting pokemon–”

-Everyone freezes, Blue’s hand already on his pokeball.
+Blue’s hand is already on his pokeball.
 “Careful,” he whispers.
 “Probably just a rattata, but they don’t normally attack three people traveling together… just walk quietly…” They begin to move again, slowly passing the shaking grass.

 The rustling suddenly comes from the opposite side in front of them, and Red’s heart leaps in his throat as three shapes rush out at him and Leaf.
 He raises a hand to push her out of the way and is surprised to feel her palm against his.
 He turns a bit and sees the surprise mirrored on her face, and then they’re propelling each other in opposite directions as the rattata jump just where they’d been standing, teeth flashing and squealing in anger.